-Wester Hailes Growing Communities have received a large grant from the UK Shared Prosperity Fund to build an adventure playground in the Greenway between Murrayburn and Hailesland.
-This funding has been a long time in coming, we started working towards this goal in 2019 (see below), but we will have limited time to pull the project off as it needs to be completed before the end of March 2026 due to the restrictions of the grant – it will be a challenge!
+Wester Hailes Growing Communities are to receive a grant from the UK Shared Prosperity Fund to build an adventure playground in the Greenway between Murrayburn and Hailesland, see photo gallery to see which space we mean.
+The funding has been a long time in coming, we started working towards this goal in 2019 (see below), it’s incredibly exciting but it’s only the beginning of the challenge!

 In 2019-20, Wester Hailes Growing Communities commissioned City of Play architects to work with local residents to prepare a masterplan for the improvement of the greenspace and facilities around the Greenway between Murrayburn & Hailesland.
 The plan recognised the lack of play opportunities and community facilities in Dumbryden, Murrayburn and Hailesland, and recommended the development of an adventure playground.
 Since then we have been working towards this goal.